mathworks/oop-population-dynamics/README.md

 ## Setup
 To Run:
-1. Open the MATLAB Project prj file
+1. Open the MATLAB® Project prj file
 2. grassLivesForever.m: for a simple development version where the grass lives forever
 3. grassDies.m: for the final version where the grass is consumed and takes time to regrow